 - Faculty might consider a policy giving them the right to disavow a score if group or individual scores indicate that some students may have had prior knowledge of the exam/question content.
 A new test can be issued in this case.
 Here is some wording to consider: "We use data forensics to analyze exams and items for aberrancy.
-We reserve the right to reissue an exam in cases where aberrant scores are detected" or "We reserve the right to require students who have scores that increase more than points since their last testing to retest using another exam version, so they can sufficiently demonstrate content mastery." - Consider wording around copyright infringement such as: "Using illegally purchased test content is grounds for dismissal from the program."
-Note that HESI exam content is copyright protected.
+We reserve the right to reissue an exam in cases where aberrant scores are detected" or "We reserve the right to require students who have scores that increase more than points since their last testing to retest using another exam version, so they can sufficiently demonstrate content mastery." - grounds for dismissal from the program."
+Note